 Tip # 4 - in order to resolve the dark image issue while shooting in manual mode, using a faster shutter speed and using a smaller aperture, I realized that I needed to increase the ISO setting, sometimes as high as 1000 or 1200, depending on the shutter speed that I was using. (typically, with a shutter speed of 1/500, and an aperture of f/8, I now set the ISO at 600.)

-Tip # 5 - my next experimentation will be in using quick bursts of shutter to catch the butterflies in fractionally different positions, thus giving the camera the chance to catch the butterfly in the optimal position for the image that I want.
-I will be shooting in 3 shot bursts, as this will not inundate me with unusable images.
+Tip # 5 - my next experimentation was in using quick bursts of shutter to catch the butterflies in fractionally different positions, thus giving the camera the chance to catch the butterfly in the optimal position for the image that I want.
+I shoot in 3 shot bursts, as this does not inundate me with unusable images.

-Tip # 6 - I've read that many photographers like to use a tripod or monopod when shooting butterflies.
-I've tried both, and find that they are too slow to use for me to effectively follow butterflies with a camera.
-Try using one or the other, as they might work for you.
+Tip # 6 - I've read that many photographers like to use a tripod or mono pod when shooting butterflies.
+I've tried both, and find that generally they are too slow and cumbersome for me to use effectively to follow butterflies with.
+Certainly try using one or the other, as they might work for you.

-I am now at about 75% of the butterfly images that I shoot being both usable and enlargeable, which is what I do with all of the images that I publish.
+Currently, about 75% of the butterfly images that I shoot are both usable and enlargeable, which is generally what I do with all of the images that I publish.

-I hope that these tips to date have been useful to anyone trying them, and I will keep posting other butterfly photography ideas as I learn them,
+I hope that these tips have been useful to anyone trying them, and I will continue to post other butterfly photography ideas as I learn them,